Recipes for computing radiation from a Kerr black hole using a generalized Sasaki-Nakamura formalism: Homogeneous solutions: Angular Teukolsky equation

 In principle, obtaining the value of a spin-weighted spherical harmonic ${}_{s} Y_{\ell m}(\theta, \phi)$ is as simple as evaluating the sum as shown in Eq.~\eqref{eq:Y_exact}.
-Oftentimes, however, when we solve the eigenvalue problem in Eq.~\eqref{eq:SWSH_matrix_equation}, the index $\ell$ can be big enough so that a direct evaluation of the pre-factor in Eq.~\eqref{eq:Y_exact} on a machine can cause an overflow error because of the large factorials involved in the computation.
-Fortunately, the expression for the pre-factor can be simplified.
+However, when the index $\ell$ is big, evaluating the prefactor in Eq.~\eqref{eq:Y_exact} on a machine can cause an overflow error because of the large factorials involved in the computation.
+Luckily, the expression for the prefactor can be simplified.
 In fact, \begin{widetext}